-Seattle is a city on the forefront of foodie culture, so options are endless for finding local flavor.
+Seattle sits at the forefront of foodie culture, so options here are endless when it comes to finding local flavor.
 This proves excellent news for residents and visitors alike, especially those who are particularly fond of seafood.
 In order to direct travelers toward sure-bet eateries, 10Best narrows the options to those places with the most appeal and the best reputations.
 Our selections allow you to explore Seattle dining on your own.
-However, just in case time is of the essence, we present our Seattle Best Restaurants list, a special selection of ten places that promise a stellar experience and a taste of the city that is the essence of Seattle dining.
+However, just in case time is of the essence, we also present our Seattle Best Restaurants list, a special selection of 10 places that promise a stellar experience and a stellar taste of the city that represents the essence of Seattle dining.